 By recognizing the LGBTQ members of its workforce through an employee resource group, an employer supports a positive environment in which LGBTQ employees feel comfortable and valued.
 Employee groups can:

 - Develop and implement internal policies and practices

 - provide input on non-discrimination policies, benefits (partner benefits and transgender-inclusive benefits), diversity training, leadership development (see: CEI criteria)

 - serve as an alternative source for information such as the availability of benefits

 - facilitate open communication between employees and management to ensure policies and practices have their intended effect

-- Programming and Visibility to foster a sense of safety and acceptance for LGBT employees in the workplace
+- Programming and Visibility to foster a sense of safety and acceptance for LGBTQ employees in the workplace

-- provide support and offer services and programming for LGBT employees and applicants
+- provide support and offer services and programming for LGBTQ employees and applicants

 - provide training and educational programming about sexual orientation and gender identity

 - promote the contributions of LGBTQ employees